wei-dey/InfoCard/README.md

 # InfoCard

-### This is an app to show people's basic information
+### This app shows people's basic information in cards

 ### To run this app, you need to do the following steps
 - cd server => npm start